-Charles Eliot Goodspeed was significant both as a personal collector of Ruskin and as a seller to other Ruskin collectors, operating from his shop in Boston, Massachucetts, first opened in 1898 (Whitehill, “Charles Eliot Goodspeed”, 261).
+Charles Eliot Goodspeed was significant both as a personal collector of Ruskin and as a seller to other Ruskin collectors, operating from his shop in Boston, Massachusetts, first opened in 1898 (Whitehill, “Charles Eliot Goodspeed”, 261).
 In his memoir, Yankee Bookseller (1937), Goodspeed dates his Ruskin collecting from his youth in the 1880s, giving two reasons for “the spell of Ruskin”.
 First, his books occupied, “if not the highest, at least high rank in modern English literature”, for “although his style is criticised”, he “is conceded to be a great prose writer”.
-Second, for collectors, Ruskin's books presented outstanding “examples of book‐making”, excelling “principally in illustration” but also in the “minute attention” that the author gave to all aspects of book‐making in such works as “Praeterita, Deucalion, Proserpina, and the other books issued [originally] in parts” (pp. 263, 264).
+Second, for collectors, Ruskinʼs books presented outstanding “examples of book‐making”, excelling “principally in illustration” but also in the “minute attention” that the author gave to all aspects of book‐making in such works as “Praeterita, Deucalion, Proserpina, and the other books issued [originally] in parts” (pp. 263, 264).
 It was perhaps the bibliophileʼs enchantment with the illustrations in Ruskinʼs books that caused Goodspeed to take a special interest in Ruskinʼs own drawings.

-As one of most prominent Ruskin collectors stateside in the first half of the twentieth century, Goodspeed exhibited characteristics of the trend, Collecting of Modern Authors in the Late Nineteenth and Early Twentieth Centuries, which committed collectors to seeking comprehensiveness in assembling an author's first editions and to preserving firsts in their original condition.
-In his memoir, Goodspeed comments on his “mistake” as a young collector in causing his fledgling Ruskin collection to be uniformly rebound, instead of preserving the items' original state.
-He therefore disposed of that false start and rebuilt his Ruskin collection on “the primary rule that pamphlet issues of all kinds, if intended for sale to collectors, must be preserved in their original form" (Yankee Booksellder, 261-62).
-Eventually, his comprehensive collection reached five hundred items of first editions along with “all the authorized editions of Ruskin and his biographies” (Yankee Bookseller, 261–62, 265).
-The volume count is comparable in scope with a contemporaneous comprehensive Ruskin collection assembled by R. B. Adam II (1863–1940) and his father by adoption, Robert Borthwick Adam I (1833–1904).
+As one of most prominent Ruskin collectors stateside in the first half of the twentieth century, Goodspeed exhibited characteristics of the trend for Collecting of Modern Authors in the Late Nineteenth and Early Twentieth Centuries, which committed collectors to assembling comprehensive runs of an authorʼs first editions in their original condition.
+In his memoir, Goodspeed comments on his “mistake” as a young collector in causing his fledgling Ruskin collection to be uniformly rebound, instead of preserving the items in their original state.
+He therefore disposed of that false start and rebuilt his Ruskin collection on “the primary rule that pamphlet issues of all kinds, if intended for sale to collectors, must be preserved in their original form”.
+Eventually, Goodspeedʼs Ruskin collection reached over five hundred items of first editions along with “all the authorized editions of Ruskin and his biographies” (Yankee Bookseller, 261–62, 265).
+The volume count is comparable in scope with a contemporaneous comprehensive Ruskin collection assembled by the American collector, R. B. Adam II (1863–1940) and his father by adoption, Robert Borthwick Adam I (1833–1904).